nuromirzak/fullstackopen/part4/bloglist/tests/FIX.md

       at log (app.js:26:13)
 ```

+- Also, this problem was solved by putting all the tests in a single file, and using `beforeAll` and `afterAll` to connect and disconnect from the database, but I don't know if this is the best solution.
+Any suggestions?

 ## If tests run individually, they pass, but if they run together (`npm test`), they fail

 - I think it is because of the concurrent nature of the tests, but I don't know how to fix it

+- I solved this by putting all the tests in a single file, and using `beforeAll` and `afterAll` to connect and disconnect from the database, but I don't know if this is the best solution.
+Any suggestions?